fuseio/fuse-l1/doc/DEPLOY_PHASES.md

 ## Data Transport Layer

 The Optimism Data Transport Layer is a long-running software service (written in TypeScript) designed to reliably index Optimism transaction data from Layer 1 (Ethereum).
 Specifically, this service indexes:
+It's an event indexer, allowing the l2geth node to access L1 data

 * Transactions that have been enqueued for submission to the CanonicalTransactionChain via [`CanonicalTransactionChain.enqueue`].
 * Transactions that have been included in the CanonicalTransactionChain via [`CanonicalTransactionChain.appendQueueBatch`] or [`CanonicalTransactionChain.appendSequencerBatch`].